HighStakesSwitzerland/IBC-Client-Monitor/README.md

 A Python class to retrieve and check the status of IBC clients on a chain and its counterpart.

+- Alerts are sent to a configurable Discord channel, mentioning roles/people or not, when the last update of a client happened more than 80% of its trusting period.
+- E.g. if the trusting period is 51800 seconds and the last update (manual update or simply a processed IBC transaction) occurred over 41440 seconds ago.
+It means that in 10360 seconds the client will expire, therefore one should manually update it.

 - Requires the Discord python module, install with `python3 -m pip install discord`.
 Other packages are present by default.